jian2486/Multi-layer-Hybrid-Encryption-Notepad/README.md

 - Data is encrypted using multiple AES modes with a hardcoded key for demonstration
 - Data is stored in the `data.store` file in the same directory as the application
-- The application uses administrator privileges to ensure proper operation on Windows systems
 - For maximum security, keep the `data.store` file in a secure location

 ## Customization